This program provides care at home or in adult day care with the objective of reducing full-time nursing home

 To be eligible for Home and Community Based Services, individuals must be enrolled in Medicaid / MO HealthNet, which is a program intended for low-income state residents.
 Program candidates are evaluated based on their income and assets.
 In addition, eligibility requirements vary depending on the age of the applicant.
 However, applicants must be a minimum of 18 years of age.
 What follows are the requirements for seniors, aged 65 and older.

-As of February 2020, single, senior applicants are eligible if their monthly income is less than $1,370 and married couples (both spouses applying) are eligible if their income is under $2,740 / month.
+As of February 2020, single, senior applicants are eligible if their monthly income is less than $1,370.
+Married couples (both spouses applying) are eligible if their income is under $2,740 / month.
 (Please note that MO changes their annual income limits in April of each year).
 Persons with incomes higher than these limits may still be eligible if they are married and their spouse, often called the community spouse, is not also applying for Medicaid.
-In this case, in simplified terms, the applicant spouse can allocate some of his / her income to their non-applicant spouse; this is called a Monthly Maintenance Needs Allowance (MMNA).
+In this case, in simplified terms, the applicant spouse can allocate some of his / her income to their non-applicant spouse.
+This is called a Monthly Maintenance Needs Allowance (MMNA).
 As of 2020, up to $3,216 / month can be transferred to the community spouse.
-Alternatively, applicants can "spend-down" their income each month on their care needs / medical bills until they reach the Medicaid income limit level.
-Persons in any of these situations should consider consulting with a Medicaid planner prior to application.
+Alternatively, applicants can “spend-down” their income each month on their care needs / medical bills until they reach the Medicaid income limit level.
+Persons in any of these situations should consider consulting with a Medicaid planner before application.

 Medicaid planners are available to assist families in meeting the asset eligibility test.
 Learn more about how this may be an option for your family.

 There is also a functional requirement.
 Applicants must also require a level of care consistent to that which is provided is a nursing home.